Alternatives to College: What To Do if College Isn’t for You

 Hands-on apprenticeships

-If you want to start earning money right away, and open up major job prospects for the future, then an apprenticeship might be the way to go.
+If you want to start earning money right away and open up major job prospects for the future, then an apprenticeship might be the way to go.

 During an apprenticeship, you’ll work directly with a mentor who teaches you a new skill on the job—you’ll literally be paid to learn.
-Once you earn your credentials, you’ll have the opportunity to make even more money, or even turn your newfound skills into your own business.
+Once you earn your credentials, you’ll have the opportunity to make even more money or turn your newfound skills into your own business.
 (More on that below.)

 The U.S. Government has a website that allows you to look for apprenticeships in your area.
 You can check it out here.